lsst-dm/dm_dev_guide/python/numpydoc.rst

 .. _numpydoc-format:

 #######################################
-Documenting Python APIs with Docstrings
+Documenting Python APIs with docstrings
 #######################################

 We use Python docstrings to create reference documentation for our Python APIs.